Term of the Moment

 EAP-TTLS (EAP-Tunneled TLS)

-Like EAP-TLS above except only the server has a certificate to authenticate itself to the client first.
-As in EAP-TLS, a secure connection (the "tunnel") is established with secret keys, but that connection is used to continue the authentication process by authenticating the client and possibly the server again using any EAP method or legacy method such as PAP and CHAP.
+With EAP-TTLS, only the server has a certificate to authenticate itself to the client first.
+As in EAP-TLS, a secure connection ("tunnel") is established with secret keys, but that connection is used to continue the authentication process by authenticating the client and possibly the server again using any EAP or legacy method such as PAP and CHAP.

 PEAP (Protected EAP)

-Similar to EAP-TTLS above except it does not support legacy methods.
+Similar to EAP-TTLS except that it does not support legacy methods.
 It only moves EAP frames.
-Windows XP natively supports PEAP.

 LEAP (Light EAP, Cisco LEAP)

-From Cisco, first implementation of EAP and 802.1X for wireless networks.
-Uses preshared keys and MS-CHAP protocol to authenticate client and server to each other.
-Server generates and sends session key to access point.
-Client computes session key independently based on data received in the CHAP challenge.
+From Cisco, LEAP was the first implementation of EAP and 802.1X for wireless networks.
+LEAP uses preshared keys and the MS-CHAP protocol to authenticate client and server to each other.
+The server generates a session key that it sends to the access point.
+The client computes the session key independently based on data received in the CHAP challenge.
+See CHAP.

-Enhancement to LEAP from Cisco that provides an encrypted tunnel to distribute preshared keys known as "Protected Access Credential" (PAC) keys.
-PAC keys may be continuously refreshed to prevent dictionary attacks.
-EAP-FAST is defined in Cisco's Cisco Compatible Extensions (see CCX).
+A LEAP enhancement from Cisco, EAP-FAST provides an encrypted tunnel to distribute preshared "Protected Access Credential" (PAC) keys.
+PAC keys may be continuously refreshed to prevent dictionary at tacks.
+EAP-FAST is defined in Cisco Compatible Extensions (see CCX).

-For GSM phones that switch between cellular and Wi-Fi networks, depending on which is in range.
-The Subscriber Identity Module (SIM) smart card in the GSM phone (see GSM) contains the secret key used for challenge-response authentication and deriving session keys for encryption.
+EAP-SIM is used in GSM cellphones that switch between cellular and Wi-Fi.
+The SIM card in the phone contains the secret key used for challenge-response authentication and deriving session keys for encryption.
+See GSM and SIM.